carpentries-lab/reviews/README.md

 ## What makes a lesson a good candidate for The Carpentries Lab?

 * We welcome contributions across the full "digital skills" spectrum.
-* The lesson can be taught in 1.5, 3, or 6 hours.
+* Your lesson can be taught in 1.5, 3, or 6 hours.
-* They use The Carpentries [lesson template][lesson-template].
+* It follows The Carpentries approach to curriculum development detailed in our [Curriculum Development Handbook][cdh].
-* They follow best-practices in pedagogy.
+* It uses The Carpentries [lesson template][lesson-template].
-* They cover open-source tools.
+* It teaches open-source tools.
-* They conform to our [Code of Conduct][coc].
+* It conforms to our [Code of Conduct][coc].

 ## What is the process for submitting a lesson to The Carpentries Lab?